 File_TS rules:

 Either File_TS or File_IBIS-ISS is required for a [Interconnect Model]/[End Interconnect Model] group.
 File_TS is followed by one unquoted string argument, which is the file name for a Touchstone file.
-The Touchstone file under file_name shall be located in the same directory as the referencing.ibs file or .ict file.
+The Touchstone file under file_name shall be located in the same directory as the referencing.ibs file or .ims file.

 Example: